 What is a team player resume?

-A team player resume is a strategic approach you implement in writing your resume to highlight your teamwork abilities.
+A team player resume is a strategic approach you implement in resume writing to highlight your teamwork abilities.
 It aims to demonstrate how effective and efficient you perform in a team setting.
-Most jobs require their members to thrive in a team; thus, you need to show how good a team player you are in your resume.
+Most jobs require their members to thrive in a team; thus, you need to show how good of a team player you are in your resume.

 Your resume is the first touch of contact with potential employers.
-When you miss including the qualities they are looking for, your application is better than nothing.
-And to avoid this, you must always tailor a team player resume that reflects your collaborative skills.
+When you miss including the qualities they are looking for, your application is no better than nothing.
+To avoid this, you must always tailor a team player resume that reflects your collaborative skills.
 This is especially essential when your niche requires the collective effort of members to produce excellent quality work.

 Should you always create a team player resume?